dhurlburtusa/YourJS/README.md

     + Figure out how to open the generated doc in a browser.

     + Research how to setup a guide.

+    + Research how to add a custom header.
+Would like to have a way to navigate back to other YourJS pages.

   - Make @dependency a custom JSDuck tag.